 Advanced features: Consider advanced features like automation, financial, HR, and manufacturing management.

 Scalability: Your business will grow (that's the plan, right?).
-Ensure the system handles more users, transactions, and channels without painful migrations.
+Make sure the system handles more users, transactions, and channels without painful migrations.

 Integration depth: Determine if integrations are native or require third-party connectors.
 Native integrations are more reliable; third-party add-ons introduce extra costs and complexity.